CJON-DT: 2002 to present

 For almost four decades, CJON had aired the base CTV schedule essentially for free since CTV paid it for the airtime.
 It then bought additional CTV programming for which it sold all advertising.
 However, in early 2002, CTV tried to make CJON pay for the base schedule as well, with no possibility of airtime payments.
 It also increased the fees for additional CTV programming beyond what CJON claimed it could pay.
 Newfoundland Broadcasting also did not want to continue to carry CTV's national advertising during these programs.
 Rather than agree to these terms, CJON disaffiliated from CTV at the end of the 2001–02 season.

 As of fall 2002, NTV lost access to most CTV programming.
 However, the station maintained rights to CTV National News, Canada AM, and other CTV news programming free of charge, on the condition that it continue to provide coverage of Newfoundland and Labrador events for CTV and CTV News Channel.
 Additionally, it purchased rights to some CTV programming, such as Desperate Housewives, on an individual, per-season basis (Desperate Housewives aired on NTV in its first season but not afterward, and currently no CTV entertainment programming appears regularly on NTV; until 2006, some other CTV-owned properties such as the Academy Awards and the Juno Awards continued to air on NTV, but all have recently been dropped, although the Juno Awards have since reappeared on NTV as of 2009).

 Most of NTV's entertainment programming since 2002 has been received via to a program supply agreement with the Global Television Network; for example, Survivor, Family Guy, and The Young and the Restless.
 NTV's last public comment on the arrangement, at a CRTC hearing in 2002, was to the effect that it would expire at the end of the 2005–2006 season.
 However, with the addition of new Global programs to the NTV schedule during the spring and summer of 2006, all indications are that the agreement has been extended.

-Unlike most Canadian stations, which fill essentially all of their unsold commercial airtime with program promotions or public service announcements, NTV frequently uses minute-long clips of music videos, usually at the end of a commercial break, in addition to its promos and PSAs.
-Due to licensing issues, video usage has recently been relaxed, at least during parts of the regular broadcast day, with the addition of high-rotation news and weather updates of up to two minutes duration.
-However, music videos remain common during the overnight hours.
+Along with promos, unsold commercial time on NTV has historically been filled with varying break fillers, including short-form NTV News updates, public service announcements, and occasionally clips from music videos (which were previously billed as cross-promotion for its sister radio station CHOZ-FM).